COMPARE TO OTHER COMPONENTS

 Install-Package IronOcr

-Next, the package will download/install in the current project and be ready to use.
+This command will download and install the package in the current project, and it will be ready to use.

 The third way is to download the NuGet package directly from the website.